-- 4. To promote the District as a popular tourist destination for all. - 5.
-To protect and preserve land that is suitable for future public recreational developments. - 6.
-To achieve a better use of land and to protect and preserve existing recreational lands and uses. - 7.
-To ensure public access is provided to recreational areas. - 8.
+- 4. To protect and preserve land that is suitable for future public recreational developments. - 5.
+To achieve a better use of land and to protect and preserve existing recreational lands and uses. - 6.
+To ensure public access is provided to recreational areas. - 7.
 To maintain safe and healthy water based recreation.